RobTillaart/AS7331/README.md

 Read the datasheet for details.

-### Internal Clock (not tested)
+### Internal Clock Frequency (not tested)

 Datasheet figure 33, page 38.

-The functions affect the performance, but the CLOCK is not yet included in the radiation math.
+The functions affect the performance and measurement, but the parameter CLOCK is not yet included in the radiation math.

-The CCLK parameter is 0..3, The maximum gain can only be used when the CCLK == 0.
+The CCLK parameter is 0..3, Note that the maximum gain can only be used when the CCLK == 0, the default.
 See datasheet page 38 for details.

 - **bool setClockFrequency(uint8_t CCLK = 0)** set 0..3.
 - **uint8_t getClockFrequency()**